apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Standard :doc:`Operators </core-concepts/operators>` and :doc:`Sensors <../core-concepts/sensors>` take up a full *worker slot* for the entire time they are running, even if they are idle.
 For example, if you only have 100 worker slots available to run tasks, and you have 100 DAGs waiting on a sensor that's currently running but idle, then you *cannot run anything else* - even though your entire Airflow cluster is essentially idle. ``reschedule`` mode for sensors solves some of this, by allowing sensors to only run at fixed intervals, but it is inflexible and only allows using time as the reason to resume, not other criteria.

 This is where *Deferrable Operators* can be used.
 A deferrable operator can suspend itself and free up the worker for other processes when certain conditions are met.
 A pre-defined *Trigger* then resumes the deferred operator.
-As a result, while it is suspended (deferred), it isn't using worker slot, and your cluster has fewer resources wasted on idle operators or sensors.
+As a result, while it is suspended (deferred) and isn't using worker slot, your cluster has fewer resources wasted on idle operators or sensors.
 By default, deferred tasks don't use pool slots.
 If you would like them to, you can change this by editing the pool in question.

 *Triggers* are small, asynchronous pieces of Python code designed to run in a single Python process.
-Because they are asynchronous, they can all co-exist efficiently.
+Because they are asynchronous, they can all co-exist efficiently in a *triggerer*, an Airflow service similar to a scheduler or worker.

 An overview of how this process works:

 * A task instance (running operator) reaches a point where it has to wait for other operations or conditions, and defers itself with a trigger tied to an event to resume it.
 This frees up the worker to run something else.
-* The new trigger instance is registered inside Airflow, and picked up by a *triggerer* process
+* The new trigger instance is registered by Airflow, and picked up by a triggerer process
-* The trigger runs until it fires, at which point its source task is re-scheduled
+* The trigger runs until it fires, at which point its source task is re-scheduled by the scheduler
 * The scheduler queues the task to resume on a worker node

-Using deferrable operators as a DAG author requires two steps.
+You can both use pre-written deferrable operators as a DAG author or write your own.
 Writing them, however, requires that they meet certain design criteria.

 Using Deferrable Operators
 --------------------------

-If you want to use pre-written Deferrable Operators that come with Airflow, such as ``TimeSensorAsync``, then you only need to complete two steps:
+If you want to use pre-written deferrable operators that come with Airflow, such as ``TimeSensorAsync``, then you only need to complete two steps:

 * Ensure your Airflow installation runs at least one ``triggerer`` process, as well as the normal ``scheduler``
 * Use deferrable operators/sensors in your DAGs